lboogie04/sortable-table/README.md

 ## License

-sortable-column is available under the MIT license.
+sortable-table is available under the MIT license.
 See the LICENSE file for more info.